You can now use our online service for Tenants, myHome East Suffolk, to view the balance of your rent account and the history of payments and charges.

 You should allow at least 15 working days for the direct debit to become effective.
 Direct debit is a safe and secure way to pay.
 Don't forget to pay your rent in the period between submitting your direct debit form and the date that your first direct debit is due.

-You must keep your Rent Officer informed of any difficulties you have in paying your rent.
+You must keep your Income Officer informed of any difficulties you have in paying your rent.
 We will always try and help you or offer advice and refer you to where to go for help or addition support.

 The important thing is to get advice before rent arrears become too large.